netshade/cacheabled/README.md

 # Summary

-In this particular case (_there is a super fast cache of a full response that can be inferred via URL paramters_), concurrency is a dead easy win.
+In this particular case (/there is a super fast cache of a full response that can be inferred via URL paramters/), concurrency is a dead easy win.
 Thanks for the talk Shopify people, you have a great product, and it was cool to see what you're doing to scale out.
 Hope this is useful to you in some fashion.

 # Contents